 Another potential reason why the SLES and explicit LES models produce different results in the subsonic regime of the disk outskirts is numerical.
-In this regime, $\eturb$ becomes relatively small compared to other energy terms in Equation~\ref{eq:eturb-implicit-source} making the estimate numerically unreliable.
+In this regime, $\eturb$ becomes relatively small compared to other energy terms in Equation~(\ref{eq:eturb-implicit-source}), making the estimate numerically unreliable.
 In fact, the positivity of the implicit source term in that equation is not generally guaranteed.
 To guarantee this positivity, the hydrodynamic method must be entropy-stable, i.e., the local entropy must not decrease, or there must be no negative dissipation \citep[e.g.,][]{tadmor03,schmidtmann17}.
-In our turbulent box tests, we find that such ``negative dissipation'' regions occur in the low-density gas next to strong density gradients but they constitute a negligible fraction of the total volume and energy budget.
-Most of the dissipation is positive and it occurs in high-density converging flows, leading to a strong positive correlation of $\eturb$ with gas density (recall Figure~\ref{fig:turbbox-maps}).
+In our turbulent box tests, we find that such ``negative dissipation'' regions occur in the low-density gas next to strong density gradients, but they constitute a negligible fraction of the total volume and energy budget.
+Most of the dissipation is positive, and it occurs in high-density converging flows, leading to a strong positive correlation of $\eturb$ with gas density (recall Figure~\ref{fig:turbbox-maps}).
 These effects, however, can become important for modeling subgrid turbulence in subsonic, weakly compressible regimes, which we leave to a separate study.

 Apart from shearing flows, another example where the dissipated energy can bypass a turbulent cascade and be thermalized directly is strong shocks.
 To this end, one can use a shock-finding algorithm and make the fraction of thermalized energy dependent on the presence and local properties of the shock.
 In our current implementation of the SLES model, this is not taken into account, and strong shocks convert kinetic energy into $\eturb$ instead.
-Note, however, that this does not affect the shock solution because the total post-shock pressure remains identically the same, independent of the partitioning between $\eturb$ and $\eth$ as both are described by the ideal-gas equation of state with the same adiabatic index of $5/3$.
-In addition, our tests in the decaying supersonic turbulence setup show that our more simple model works reasonably well (Section~\ref{sec:turb}).
+Note, however, that this does not affect the shock solution because the total postshock pressure remains identically the same, independently of the partitioning between $\eturb$ and $\eth$ as both are described by the ideal gas equation of state with the same adiabatic index of $5/3$.
+In addition, our tests in the decaying supersonic turbulence setup show that our simpler model works reasonably well (Section~\ref{sec:turb}).